rschristopher/ischristtrue.com/src/truth.md

  possible answers.
 Either such a being exists, or doesn't.
-And if such a being does exist, the spirit is either knowable, or not.
+And if such a being does exist, that spirit is either knowable, or not.

 This somewhat crude classification can handily separate the multitude